CRM64Pro GDK v0.13.0

 Parameters

-tsOptCheck eTimerState enum for further information.
+tsOptCheck ::eTimerState enum for further information.
+Default is TS_INIT.

 Returns

-0 on success or a negative error code on failure.
+0 on success, or a negative error code on failure.

 Note